-The Epson Expression Photo XP-960 is a large-format photo printer with a penchant for high-quality photo printing.
-Tricked out with features like mobile printing from tablets and smartphones, support for all sorts of specialty paper, and label printing for CDs and DVDs, it’s a versatile device.
-Still, the real appeal is its use of six inks that combine to create lush and vibrant colors.
-With the ability to print true-to-life images and an all-in-one design that adds photo-grade scan and copy capability, the Epson Expression Photo XP-960 earns the Top Ten Reviews Gold Award, making it the best printer for photos we reviewed.
+The real appeal for quality fans is its use of six inks that combine to create lush and vibrant colors.
+With the ability to print true-to-life images and an all-in-one design that adds photo-grade scan and copy capability, the Epson Expression Photo XP-970 is one of the best printers for photos we've reviewed.

 Photos also printed relatively fast.
 When printing 4 x 6 photos, it took an average of 68 seconds per print, just over one minute per photo.
 However, large-format prints clocked in at an average of 154 seconds each, which is more than half a minute faster than competing large-format printers.

-This top-rated photo printer can print up to 11 x 17-size pictures.
-That’s more than large enough for all of your snapshots and scrapbook photos and even full-page portraits, but if you plan to make larger prints for framing, it is a tad limited compared to other large-format printers in our review.
+This top-rated photo printer can print up to 11 x 17 inch pictures.
+That’s more than large enough for all of your snapshots and scrapbook photos and even full-page portraits, but if you plan to make larger prints for framing, it is a tad limited compared to other large-format printers out there.

-The printer has the added distinction of offering scan and copy capability, thanks to a built-in flatbed scanner.
+The Epson Expression Photo XP-970 has the added distinction of offering scan and copy capabilities, thanks to a built-in flatbed scanner.
 The photo-friendly design has a two-piece hinged lid that lets you position a photo on the scanner, close the lid halfway and reposition the photo as necessary without opening it all the way.
-It’s the only photo printer in our lineup with scan and copy features, and anyone who wants to duplicate existing photos in near-original quality will surely appreciate their addition.
+The Epson XP-970 also comes with scan and copy features.